 “Summer with the Stars” 2020 Intensive

-Are you looking for a unique intensive where you will not only improve tremendously, but grow from the teaching, guidance, and experience of the ballet stars of the world?
-If so, then attend our “Summer with the Stars” Intensive from August 10-22, 2020!
-Learn from the professionals themselves, and discover the secrets of the Vaganova method that have created so many legendary dancers.
+Are you looking for a unique intensive where you will not only improve tremendously, but reap from the rare opportunity of training with ballet stars of the Mariinsky and Bolshoi Ballet Theatres?
+If so, then attend our “Summer with the Stars” Intensive from August 3-15, 2020!
+Learn from the best of the ballet world, and discover the secrets of the Vaganova method that have shaped so many legendary dancers.

-Our intensive will bring ballet stars from prestigious companies right to the heart of New York City.
-Accepted students will experience a transformative 2 weeks of Vaganova training and master classes from guest ballet stars.
+Our intensive will be held in the cultural capital of Russian ballet–St. Petersburg, Russia!
+Accepted students will experience a transformative 2 weeks of classical Russian Vaganova ballet training and master classes from guest ballet stars including EVGENIA OBRAZTSOVA.
+Our unique program not only caters to each dancer’s technical needs and strengths, but also provides a comprehensive cultural, historical, and artistic experience through excursions.
 Teachers can also apply to observe, ask questions, and learn successful teaching methods through our Teacher Training Program.

 Click here to read past success stories from our Summer Intensives.